guillaume117/guillaume117/README.md

 <img src="assets/logo.png" alt="AirIn Logo" width="200"/>

 Welcome to the **AirIn** GitHub repository, an initiative aimed at revolutionizing aircraft maintenance by integrating artificial intelligence solutions with a focus on explainability and reliability.
-This project leverages my expertise in AI, aeronautical maintenance, and operations research.
+This project leverages my expertise in AI, aeronautical maintenance, and operational research.

 ---